Lucyjpjones/lj-fscr/testing.md

 <img src="readme/media/us-8.png">

-- The delete functon has a confirmation modal which gives an extra step for users to consider their action.
+- The delete function has a confirmation modal which gives an extra step for users to consider their action.

 <img src="readme/media/us-88.png">